Supercritical Liouville quantum gravity and CLE$_4$: Liouville fields and rotations thereof

 We will work with infinite measures on quantum disks since LQG areas and lengths are not in general preserved under taking linear combinations of fields (this only works in the setting of Section~\ref{sec-supercritical-disk} since one of the fields vanishes on the boundary).
 We also work on the half-plane $\BB H$ instead of the disk $\BB D$ in this subsection to be consistent with~\cite{ahs-integrability}.
 The following definition corresponds to~\cite[Definition 2.4]{ahs-integrability}, although that paper only allows $\ccL >25$.

 \begin{defn} Let $\ccL \geq 1$ and as per usual let $Q = \sqrt{(\ccL-1)/6}$.
 Let $ \Phi^0$ be a free-boundary GFF on $\BB H$, with the additive constant chosen so that the average of $ \Phi^0$ over the unit semicircle is zero.
-Independently from $\Phi^0$, let $C \in \BB R$ be ``sampled" from the infinite measure $e^{-2Q c} \,dc$.
+Independently from $\Phi^0$, let $C \in \BB R$ be ``sampled'' from the infinite measure $e^{-2Q c} \,dc$.
 The \textbf{Liouville field on $\BB H$ with central charge $\ccL$} is the generalized function \eqb \Phi(\cdot) := \Phi^0(\cdot) - 2Q \log \max\{|\cdot|,1\} + C . \eqe We write $\op{LF}_{\BB H}(\ccL)$ for the infinite measure which is the law of $\Phi$. \end{defn}

+For $\ccL = 1$ we have $Q = 0$, and hence the Liouville field with $\ccL = 1$ is the free-boundary GFF plus a constant sampled from Lebesgue measure on $\BB R$.

-The Liouville field is closely connected to the LQG disk in the subcritical case $\ccL>25$.
+In the subcritical case $\ccL>25$, the Liouville field is closely connected to the LQG disk.
 Indeed, let $\BB M_{\ccL}$ be the infinite measure on unmarked LQG disks of central charge $\ccL$, as defined in~\cite[Section 4.5]{wedges} (see also~\cite[Definition 2.2]{ahs-integrability}).
 Let $(\BB H , \Phi)/{\sim}_Q$ be a sample from the infinite measure $\BB M_{\ccL}$.
 Independently, let $f : \BB H \to \BB H$ be a conformal automorphism of $\BB H$ sampled from the (infinite) Haar measure on the group of such conformal automorphisms (which is isomorphic to $\op{PSL}_2(\BB R)$).
 We call the field $\Phi\circ f + Q\log |f'|$ the \textbf{uniform embedding} of the LQG disk.
 It is shown in~\cite[Theorem 1.2]{ahs-integrability} that for $\ccL > 25$, the law of the uniform embedding of the LQG disk is a constant multiple of $\op{LF}_{\BB H}(\ccL)$.
 The precise constant depends on the choice of Haar measure (which is unique up to multiplicative constant).

 Exactly analogous statements hold with the Liouville field on $\BB C$~\cite[Definition 2.24]{ahs-integrability} instead of on $\BB H$ and the uniform embedding of the LQG sphere in place of the uniform embedding of the LQG disk (this case is also treated in~\cite[Theorem 1.2]{ahs-integrability}).